When to Use TypedDict vs Dataclasses in Python: A Type-Safe Decision Guide

 TypedDict relies on structural typing.
 It matches dictionary literals and JSON payloads directly without requiring explicit class instantiation. dataclasses enforce nominal type matching and require constructor calls.

-Ruff handles syntax linting only.
-It defers to mypy or pyright for structural validation.
+Ruff handles syntax linting only — it defers to mypy or pyright for structural validation.
 Type checkers diverge on union narrowing, but both respect nominal boundaries for dataclasses.

 # Run: mypy --strict example.py